taidaesal/vulkano_tutorial/docs/section_11.md

             .bind_vertex_buffers(0, vertex_buffer.clone())
             .draw(vertex_buffer.len() as u32, 1, 0, 0)
             .unwrap();
-        self.commands = Some(commands);
     }
 }
 ```

 For the most part this looks like the code we had in previous lessons, just updated to use `self.` for fields like `device` or `deferred_pipeline` but what's going on with our use of `self.commands`?

-The first thing you can see is that we use `.take()` as discussed in the last section.
-Remember also that we need to re-assign our command buffer to `self.commands` because calling `.take()` changes the value stored in `self.commands` to `None`.
+The first thing you can see is that we use `commands.as_mut()` to borrow the mutable object out of an `Option`.
+At the end of this statement, it will be put back.
+We could have used `take()` as discussed in the last section, but we'd have to remember to re-assign the command buffer back to `self.commands` because calling `.take()` changes the value stored in `self.commands` to `None`.
 If we forget to re-assign the data we'll lose all our changes!
+Using `as_mut()` on an `Option` is a nice way to effectively do the same thing in a more elegant way.

 #### Ambient Light